MultiverseLearningProducts/swe/src/mod2/wk1/day1.md

 - Learn about primitives
 - Learning and applying conditionals
-- Learnin and applying functions
+- Learning and applying functions
 - Learning about scoping
 - Write your first app